 - that the equipment or tool that caused your injury was unreasonable hazardous when it was shipped or delivered from the manufacturer or supplier

 - that you were using the equipment or tool properly, in the manner intended, and

 - that the equipment or tool had a defect that resulted in your injury

 Find Help for Your Workplace Injury

 Depending on the details of your workplace accident and injuries, you may be entitled to far more than what workers’ compensation allows.
 You need to find legal representation from an attorney who is skilled in workers’ compensation claims as well as personal injury cases.
 Philadelphia accident attorney, Rand Spear, is that attorney.
-Call today, at 1-877-GET-RAND, to get started on your case.
+Call 1-877-GET-RAND to get started on your case today.